Stan Lee Cause Of Death Listed As Heart And Respiratory Failure

 — TMZ (@TMZ) November 27, 2018

-The last known picture of Lee was with his protege Roy Thomas two-days before his passing.
+The last known picture of Lee was with his protege Roy Thomas two days before his passing.
 Reports indicate that Lee was in good spirits during the meeting.
 However, after Lee passed, Thomas said, Lee “lacked much of the old Stan Lee energy.”
 He also called Lee “one of the most important mythmakers of the 20th century.”

-According to TMZ, when Roy left the last thing Lee said was, “God bless.
+According to TMZ, when Roy left, the last thing Lee said was, “God bless.
 Take care of my boy, Roy.”